commercelayer/commercelayer-docs-api/resources/sku_options/retrieve_sku_option.md

 {% tabs %}
 {% tab title="Request" %}
-The following request fetches the sku option identified by the id "xYZkjABcde":
+The following request fetches the SKU option identified by the id "xYZkjABcde":

 ```javascript
 curl -X GET \